 - Where you have given your consent to the disclosure.

-The information may also be shared with other financial organisations to protect us and our customers, and other financial organisations and their customers, against financial crime.
+This information may also be shared with other financial organisations e.g. a bank to which we have paid a customer withdrawal, to protect us and our customers, and other financial organisations and their customers, against financial crime.

 Your personal information is important to us

 We recognise that when you provide us with information you expect us to use it responsibly, to keep it up to date and to ensure it is only used for the purpose for which it is provided.